Samuel Boulton: Family

 Sir Samuel married Sophia Louisa, the daughter of Thomas Cooper, and had two sons and five daughters.
 His daughter Mabel was the well-known field-hospital commander and author Mrs.St Clair Stobart.
-Sir Samuel Boulton died in 1918 and was succeeded in the baronetcy by his son Harold.
+Sir Samuel Boulton died in 1918 at Totteridge and was succeeded in the baronetcy by his son Harold.
 Sir Samuel was buried in the Boulton family vault in Brookwood Cemetery and is also commemorated with a plaque in his own local church: St Andrew's, Totteridge.